spesmilo/electrum/contrib/build-linux/appimage/README.md

 AppImage binary for Electron Cash
 ============================

+✓ _This binary is reproducible: you should be able to generate binaries that match the official releases (i.e. with the same sha256 hash)._

 This assumes an Ubuntu host, but it should not be too hard to adapt to another similar system.
 The docker commands should be executed in the project's root folder.